 "I'm not sure if my Pyrus Bakugan can fight so deep underground.
 We might be unable to outnumber them.
 Shall we retreat?"
 The news had made Gill insecure.

 "Nonsense!"
-The Emperor snapped and stepped ahead to shout into the darkness: "Protector of the Dark Bakugan!
+The Emperor snapped and stepped forward to shout into the darkness: "Protector of the Dark Bakugan!
 You're forgiven.
-Come forward and serve your Emperor!"
+Come and serve your Emperor!"

 "It's you!"
-Linehalt told Ren quietly.
+Linehalt said to Ren quietly.
 "He talks about you.
 You're Protector of the Dark Bakugan!
 You have to decide.
 What will you do?"

 "Protector of the Dark Bakugan!
 Do you hear me?"
 Barodius repeated again, louder.